 What You’ll Learn

-As a Computer Engineering student you will gain deep knowledge about hardware and software design, as well be uniquely qualified to work on computer systems.
+As a Computer Engineering student, you will learn about hardware and software design and be uniquely qualified to work on computer systems.
 You will take courses in computation, system design and other specialized areas, including robotics and virtual reality.
-This theoretical knowledge is balanced with hands-on experience.
-Lassonde Computer Engineering students have access to our state-of-the-art facilities –Digital Systems Lab and Robotics Lab.
+This theoretical knowledge will be balanced with hands-on experience.
+Lassonde Computer Engineering students have access to our state-of-the-art facilities, including the Digital Systems Lab and Robotics Lab.

 Some Courses You'll Take

 Electronic Circuits and Devices

 Digital Logic Design

 What is the difference between Computer Science, Computer Security, Computer Engineering, Software Engineering and Information Technology?

 Computer Science deals with the theory and practice of computer hardware and software.
 Students learn the theory that underlies computation and how to develop effective, efficient and accurate software.
 This program is intensive in Mathematics and Computer Science courses.